Leaflet/Leaflet/CONTRIBUTING.md

 Harassment of participants or other unethical and unprofessional behavior will not be tolerated in our spaces.
 The [Contributor Covenant](CODE_OF_CONDUCT.md)
 applies to all projects under the Leaflet organization.
-Report any issues to agafonkin@gmail.com.
+Report any issues to agafonkin@gmail.com or ivan@sanchezortega.es.

 ## Thank You